joshua-ensou/Dell-7490-Sonoma-Hackintosh/README.md

 * If the installer stuck at the apple logo during installation with "0x0 is not a System or Data Volume", please include ApfsDriverLoader.efi into your drivers.
 Set min date -1 minversion -1.

-* To turn off the show the desktop when clicking wallpaper, set "Click wallpaper to reveal desktop" to " Only in Stage Manager".
+* To turn off the show the desktop when clicking wallpaper, set "Click wallpaper to reveal desktop" to " Only in Stage Manager" in Desktop & Dock Settings.

-* If UI running a bit  sluggish, turn of widgets in "Desktop and Dock".
+* If UI running a bit  sluggish, turn of widgets in Desktop and Dock.

 * When using time machine to migrate your files from Ventura to Sonoma, don't forget to check the storage if the backup is not deleted after migration to save space.